Fieldend History, Family Crest & Coats of Arms

 The ancestry of the name Fieldend dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in the fields having derived from the Old English word feld, which meant field.

 The surname Fieldend was first found in Lancashire at Witton, a township, in the parish, union, and Lower division of the hundred, of Blackburn.
 "Witton House, an elegant stone edifice, is the seat of Joseph Feilden, Esq.; it is picturesquely situated, and surrounded by a finely-wooded park of 500 acres."

 Early History of the Fieldend family

-Another 285 words (20 lines of text) covering the years 1567, 1510, 1620, 1884 and 1594 are included under the topic Early Fieldend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fieldend research.
+Another 143 words (10 lines of text) covering the years 1567, 1510, 1620, 1884 and 1594 are included under the topic Early Fieldend History in all our PDF Extended History products and printed products wherever possible.

 Fieldend Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Fieldend have been found, including Fielden, Feilden, Fieldon, Feildon, Feelden, Feeldon, Pheldon, Phelden and many more.

 Early Notables of the Fieldend family (pre 1700)